 Here's a snooty selection of what I've read over the past year or so, in no apparent order:

 Harry Potter by J.K.
 Rowling--I read all seven books and watched all eight DVDs in eight weeks in the summer of 2015.
-I'm a late adopter--having worked at Border's in the early 2000s and probably handled (conservatively) some 10,000 individual copies of the various HP editions through the end of 2005 as a part-time bookseller--I never read a single sentence at the time, being exclusively interested in non-fiction (which lead to me returning to college for a decade-long stint).
-I've read pp. 317-421 of The Prisoner of Azkaban a total of four times--it's the most brilliantly orchestrated piece of storytelling I am aware of in any media.
+I'm a late adopter--having worked at Border's in the early 2000s and probably handled (conservatively) some 10,000 individual copies of the various HP editions through the end of 2005 as a part-time bookseller.
+I never read a single sentence at the time, being exclusively interested in non-fiction (which lead to me returning to college for a decade-long stint).
+But I've read pp. 317-421 of The Prisoner of Azkaban (the Shrieking Shack sequence) a total of eight times--it's the most brilliantly orchestrated piece of storytelling I am aware of in any media.

 The Hunger Games trilogy by Suzanne Collins--starts out very strong, but she's too committed to her three-act structure to see that it's going off the rails (and becoming mind-numbingly repetitious) by the middle of Catching Fire.
 Should have followed her instincts into the political satire of 1984 and Brave New World, and fattened up each book as she went, like Rowling.
 Hope she will do a grown-up dystopian exploration of this world someday.